 Chapters 1–16 explain how to appropriately worship and having access to the one true God.
 Chapters 17–27 detail what an obedient walk with God looks like.

 In the past, and available on the CapMin website, I have written and distributed a specific study (“Clarity Regarding Same Sex Marriage”), on the Bible and same-sex marriage.
 In that study I made brief mention of Leviticus.
 What I said, however, relates well how to summarily respond to another who questions what Leviticus means by what it says.
 Note the following response that I included in that study:

 You might want to add or clarify, “Is everything in the Bible that was stated in God’s old covenant about ancient Israel repeated in the new covenant about the Church?”
 No, it is not.
 For instance, Jesus deals differently with the adulterous sin of the woman brought to him by the Pharisees.
-Whereas the Israelites stoned adulterers, Jesus said, Go and sin no more (cf. John 8:3-11).
+Whereas the Israelites stoned adulterers, Jesus said, “Go.
+From now on sin no more” (cf. John 8:3–11).
 Israel and the Church are distinguishably different entities in Scripture.